patrickwhoiam/Science-in-Bluesky/README.md

-# Science on Bluesky — Dataset Processing and Analysis Pipeline
+# Science on Bluesky — Research Dataset and Analysis Pipeline

 **Project:** Dynamics of Scientific Discussion in Decentralized Online Social Networks
 **Platform:** Bluesky Social (AT Protocol)